openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 cancelled.

 After the normal immediate retries are exhausted, OpenWISP records the next attempt in ``next_retry_at`` and increments ``retry_count``.
-Each attempt waits longer than the previous one, starting at about 10 minutes, doubling up to 12 hours, and adding a small random delay to spread retries across the fleet.
+By default, each attempt waits longer than the previous one, starting at about 10 minutes, doubling up to 12 hours, and adding a small random delay to spread retries across the fleet.
 A periodic Celery Beat task also recovers an upgrade left ``in-progress`` by a terminated worker.

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/mass-upgrade.png
     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/persistent-upgrades/mass-upgrade.png